kleydon/Barcode-Interface-Sample-Embedded-C/README.md

 # Barcode-Interface-Sample-Embedded-C

-Embedded-C sample code.

-Enables a microcontroller to read a keychain barcode reader, and relay codes to a bluetooth wireless module.
+Embedded-C sample code, for enabling a microcontroller to read a keychain barcode reader, then send codes via a bluetooth wireless module.